 - Dimensions5.2 x 5.2 x 9.1 inches

 It has also proven excellent for when you are feeling the lag of the day and require a quick boost to get you over the finish line.
-For increased effectiveness, it also doubles as the ideal formula to help rebuild muscles and support recover following an intense workout.
+For increased effectiveness, it also doubles as the ideal formula to help rebuild muscles and support recovery following an intense workout.

 50% daily intake of vitamins and minerals